Introduction

 Description

-- Energy-efficient design incorporating passive solar heating and natural ventilation
+- Energy-efficient design, using passive solar heating and natural ventilation

 - Rainwater harvesting system for non-potable water use